ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-msg-exchnge-sec}

-Handshaking is complete at this point, and the client can send SAT messages to perform actions on resources, which MAY reference the SAT Payload field.
+Handshaking is complete at this point, and the client and server can begin exchanging SATP messages.

 ## Asset Profile Identification